 Keynote 301 (8:00 a.m., Saturday, September 17)

-Biographical Sketch: Associate managing historian of the Joseph Smith Papers, he earned a doctorate in history from Louisiana State University and is the author of multiple books on religion and American politics, including Pulpit and Nation: Clergymen and the Politics of Revolutionary America (University of Virginia Press, 2017), and Joseph Smith for President: The Prophet, the Assassins, and the Fight for American Religious Freedom (Oxford University Press, 2021)
+Biographical Sketch: Spencer W. McBride is the associate managing historian of the Joseph Smith Papers.
+He earned a PhD in history from Louisiana State University and is the author of multiple books on religion and American politics, including Pulpit and Nation: Clergymen and the Politics of Revolutionary America (University of Virginia Press, 2017) and Joseph Smith for President: The Prophet, the Assassins, and the Fight for American Religious Freedom (Oxford University Press, 2021).

 Breakout 311 (9:30 a.m., Saturday, September 17)

-Abstract: This presentation features an 1871 panorama used to teach the Shoshones and Utes; it is among the oldest extant portrayals of Book of Mormon scenes.
-Euro-American settlers’ occupation of lands the Utes used for hunting and gathering—together along with attempts to suppress the Mexican trade—disrupted the Ute economy and society.
-Federal Indian agent Garland Hurt began three Indian farms that lasted several years.
-Tension between settlers and the Shoshones and Utes resulted in the Walker War, the Bear River Massacre, and the Blackhawk War.
-In 1880, church leaders purchased a 1,700-acre farm south of Portage from the Brigham City Cooperative, along with the unfinished Samaria Canal.
+Abstract: This presentation features C. C. A. Christensen’s recently discovered 1871 panorama used to teach the Shoshone and other Utah tribes; it is among the oldest extant portrayals of Book of Mormon scenes.
+Euro-American settlers’ occupation of lands the Shoshone used for hunting and gathering—together along with attempts to suppress the Mexican trade—disrupted the Shoshone economy and society.
+Federal Indian Agent Garland Hurt began three Indian farms that lasted several years.
+Tension between settlers and the Shoshone resulted in the Walker War, the Bear River Massacre, and the Blackhawk War.
+In 1880, church leaders purchased a 1,700-acre farm south of Portage from the Brigham City Cooperative.
 Many Shoshones settled in the community, named after Chief Washakie, and they helped construct the Logan Temple.

 Breakout 312 (9:30 a.m., Saturday, September 17)

-Abstract: The sacrament of the Lord’s Supper was included in the first liturgical guide of the Church of Christ.
+Abstract: The sacrament of the Lord’s Supper was included in the Articles and Covenants, the first liturgical guide of the Church of Christ.
 How the liturgy was employed, however, took decades to formalize.
 Differences in how The Church of Jesus Christ of Latter-day Saints and the Reorganized tradition adjudicated the forms and theologized their meaning illustrate important distinctions between the traditions but also highlight areas of ambiguity in the documentary record.
-Using a catalog of sources, we approach practice, and moments of transition that elucidate how believers approached the liturgy, and their sacred texts.
-Specific focus of the presentation will be on the posture of prayer and the distribution of the elements.
+Using a catalogue of sources, we approach practice, and moments of transition that elucidate how believers approached the liturgy, and their sacred texts.
+Specific focuses of the presentation will be on the delivery of the sacrament prayers and the posture of prayer during the blessing of the emblems.

-Title: “Bless the Sick: The Global History of Women and Healing in the Early Latter-day Saint Movement” by Robyn Spears
+Title: “‘Receive a Blessing’: The Global History of Women and Medicine in the Early Latter-Day Saint Movement” by Robyn Shahan Spears

 Abstract: Joining the early Latter-day Saint movement in vastly different nations, Ann Dawson of England and Telii of French Polynesia rose above religious and hierarchical tensions to bless the sick by implementing healing power.
 Healing power promotes the religious conception of